 Something I've noticed in the last couple months of having less coral is the amount of life on the rocks.
 It is incredible the amount of life that has cropped up.
 Difference types of alga, worms, sponges, and tunicates.
 The sponges are very cool.
 I am seeing yellow and blue types growing.

 I need to shoot some more fish pictures.
 The lubbock's wrasse has really matured into a beautiful male.
 He is also surprisingly aggressive.

-I think I finally figured out the main source of phosphate in the tank.
+It could have.
+May want to run some carbon if you do not regularly.I think I finally figured out the main source of phosphate in the tank.
 I finally pulled my neon green toadstool because it was looking horrible.
 It had slowly rotted away in its core.
 I was hoping it would eventually bounce back.
 Unfortunately it reached a point where it was obvious it wasn't going to recover.
 Didn't think it was the main source of the PO4, but ~3 days after removing it, the PO4 dropped from .083 to .061 ppm.
 I'm wondering if the dying toadstool was also releasing other toxic chemicals into the water that was affecting the stony corals.
 Only time will tell.

 Love it, thanks for sharingWell, it's about time I created a tank thread for my aquarium.
 I've been apprehensive about posting anything as I was waiting for the tank to age a bit.
 Then I ran into some issues and now, finally, I am ready to share my reef tank.

 A little about myself: